Curfew: Belgium

+Bangladesh

+On 19 July 2024 Bangladesh government declared a national curfew and announced plans to deploy the army to tackle the country’s worst unrest in a decade.
+The government announced the imposition of a curfew after days of clashes at protests against government job quotas across the country.

+On 4 August 2024 Bangladesh government declared a curfew again following the deadliest day of the protest with Mass shooting and a violent crackdown on the Non Cooperation Movement.

 Canada

 On 6 January 2021, due to a surge of COVID-19 cases and deaths in the province of Quebec, a curfew was ordered by the premier of Quebec François Legault.
 The curfew was adjusted for different areas of the province depending on the number of cases, amongst other criteria.
-The more populous areas, such as the urban areas of Montréal and Quebec City qualified as "red zones" and were placed under a curfew from 8 pm to 5 am while the less urban areas were either "orange zones" with a curfew from 9:30pm to 5am.
+The more populous areas, such as the urban areas of Montréal and Quebec City qualified as "red zones" and were placed under a curfew from 8 pm to 5 am while the less urban areas were either "orange zones" with a curfew from 9:30 pm to 5 am.
 This curfew was expected to be in effect from 9 January up to and including 8 February 2021.

 "Yellow zones" did not have curfew.
 However, the curfew did not end in February.
 It ended on May 28, 2021.
-On December 30, 2021, Quebec reinstated the nightly curfew this time starting at 10:00pm to 5:00 am.
+On December 30, 2021, Quebec reinstated the nightly curfew this time starting at 10:00 pm to 5:00 am.
 Following the reinstatement of the curfew, studies came out doubting its effectiveness in lowering the transmission of COVID-19.